-Charles Rennie MacIntosh, he would change the name by the insertion of “K” in adulthood, was born in Parson Street in Glasgow’s Townhead area a stone’s throw from the ancient gothic cathedral.
+Charles Rennie MacIntosh (he would change the name by the insertion of “K” in adulthood) was born in Parson Street in the Townhead area of Glasgow.
 He was one of eleven children and his father worked for the City of Glasgow Police.
-The family would move to the nearby Dennistoun area of the city a little further east of Townhead where MacKintosh spent his early years.
+Soon after this the family moved to nearby Dennistoun area of the city a little further east of Townhead and it was here where MacKintosh spent his early years.

 He was originally apprenticed in the offices of John Hutchison architect before moving to the larger firm of Honeyman & Keppie.
 In 1890 he won the Alexander Thomson travelling studentship which enabled him to travel to Italy to study its architecture.

 During his time with Honeyman & Keppie Mackintosh and a colleague Herbert McNair were also studying in the evening at Glasgow School of Art where his future wife Margaret MacDonald and her sister Frances were also studying.
 McNair would go on to marry Margaret’s sister Frances.
 They were introduced to each other by the then director Francis or “Fra” Newbery.

 During his time with Honeyman and Keppie he designed the Glasgow Herald building, now the “Lighthouse, centre for design and architecture”, and also the Daily Record building.